'Star Trek: Strange New Worlds' goes there, boldly

 Which ties into the overarching theme of Strange New Worlds — the nature of fate.
 In different ways, this Enterprise crew is struggling against the roles they've been assigned, and ceaselessly question themselves and others.
 And while there are, in those first five episodes, a few recurring narrative threads that will likely unspool over the course of the season, the series seems most at home telling old-school, strictly episodic Trek stories — the kind that get resolved at exactly the :50-minute mark, come hell or high water.

-Contemporary visual effects (and a Paramount+ budget) have given the Enterprise a facelift.
+Contemporary visual effects (and a Paramount Plus budget) have given the Enterprise a facelift.
 Its hull is now studded with hundreds of teensy, warmly glowing windows, its bridge is more sleek and interactive, its sickbay more Apple-store-chic, and its crew cabins far, far more lux than you remember.

 Star Trek: Strange New Worlds doesn't make any apologies for that, which is part of its charm.
 It doesn't particularly care about the version of the Enterprise or its crew you may or may not be holding in your head, and heart.
 It simply wants to tell Trek stories the way they used to be told — one space battle, one diplomatic summit, one alien virus, one spatial anomaly, one transporter accident at a time.